New Inventors' FAQ

 There is nothing like it out there.
 Now what?

 Too bad.
 If there is nothing at ALL like it out there, you can be sure that there is no market for it yet either.
 Finding out what is "kind of like it" is usually important.
 The internet search engines can help you get started in this area.
 So can trade magazines and directories that you may be able to find at your local library.
-A preliminary patent search (many of the web sites are listed on my links page) is almost a ‘must do’ because it is such an easy thing to try (although not always an easy thing to succeed at).
+A preliminary patent search is almost a ‘must do’ because it is such an easy thing to try (although not always an easy thing to succeed at).

 Everybody will want it as soon as they see it.
 Now what?